neonevm/neon-evm.docs/docs/to_be_redistributed/how_to_guides/create_account.md

 ### Goal
 the text will be added soon

-### Before you begin
+### Before You Begin
   * Install the currently supported version of `neon-cli`.
   * Understand the following:
-    * What is an account;
+    * What is an account
-    * What is a public and private key pair.
+    * What is a public and private key pair
-  * Imported a key pair which can authorize on behalf of a creator account.
+  * Imported a key pair that can authorize on behalf of a creator account.

 ### Steps
 See